-Named in honor of the late CBC Board Trustee Frank Jostes of Tynan, the visual arts building was completed in 1982.
-It houses programs in art, child development, drafting and design, phlebotomy, certified nursing assistant (CNA), medication aide and faculty offices.
-Additionally, it serves as a regional testing site for CNA.
-Mr. Jostes, on the original CBC board, is one of the men responsible for creating a college in Beeville.
+This building is named in honor of the late Frank Jostes of Tynan, an original member of the CBC board of trustees and one of the persons responsible for creating a college in Beeville.
+The building was completed in 1982 and houses offices, classrooms and labs for art and allied health and serves as a regional testing site for CNA licensure.
 The structure, built for northern solar lighting, also houses the Simon Michael Art Gallery.
-Dedicated in 1982 in honor of the late South Texas artist and retired art instructor, the Simon Michael Art Gallery provides opportunities for students and the community to view the work of professional and student artists.
-A 2,000-square foot glass studio with state-of-the-art equipment and facilities was added to the visual arts program in 1989.
+Dedicated in 1982 in honor of the late South Texas artist and retired art instructor, the gallery provides opportunities for students and the community to view the work of professional and student artists.
+A 2,000-square foot glass studio with state-of-the-art equipment and facilities was added to the visual arts program in 1999.
 CBC was the first community college in Texas to construct such a facility, now the oldest academic educational glass blowing facility in the state.